polterguy/phosphorusfive/plugins/p5.hyperlisp/README.md

-Hyperlisp, the "programming language" of Phosphorus Five
+Hyperlisp, an alternative to JSON and XML
 ========

-The reasons why Hyperlisp"programming language" is written in double quotes in the header of this file, is because it actually is _not_ a programming language.
+Hyperlisp is actually _not_ a "programming language".
 In fact, at its core, it is nothing more than JSON or XML you might argue.
-A file format for describing data in a key/value/children relationship.
+A file format for describing data, in a key/value/children relationship.
 In fact, there does not, from a fundamental point of view, exist any "programming languages" in Phosphorus Five.
 Hyperlisp however, do describe the relational execution tree structure, which p5.lambda relies upon, when executing its executional graph objects.
 So Hyperlisp can be used for describing anything really.
 Just like XML can.

 The reason why Hyperlisp was invented though, was because XML is too verbose to be useful for describing this "execution tree structure", while JSON contains too much "unnecessary syntax".
-Hyperlisp however, perfectly balances the needs for Phosphorus Five, being a relational file format, allowing for describing the tree structure which p5.lambda is evaluating, using its *[eval]* Active Event.
+Hyperlisp however, perfectly balances the needs for Phosphorus Five, being a relational file format, allowing for describing the tree structure, which p5.lambda is evaluating, using its *[eval]* Active Event.
 In addition, Hyperlisp is easily "typed", allowing for the type structure, the underlaying execution engine depends upon, to be preserved for values of nodes.

 Anyway, enough of the abstract, let's see it in action!